 Try a Chase, Amex, or Citi Card Instead

 This is where the flexible points we all love so much come into play.
-Even if you’re brand loyal to Southwest, United, or Delta, you’ll be better off earning Chase Ultimate Rewards points or American Express Membership Rewards points since you can transfer these points to the airline of your choice and you will be able to earn more points on everyday purchases.
+Even if you’re brand loyal to Southwest, United, or Delta, you’ll be better off earning Chase Ultimate Rewards points or American Express Membership Rewards points since you can transfer these points to the airline of your choice and you can earn more points on everyday purchases.

-Basically, if your goal is to earn miles for airlines that are also transfer partners of bank rewards programs, you’re better off using card(s) that earn Chase Ultimate Rewards points, Amex Membership Rewards points or Citi ThankYou points instead.
+If your goal is to earn miles for an airline that is also a transfer partner, you’re better off using cards that earn Chase Ultimate Rewards, Amex Membership Rewards, or Citi ThankYou points instead.

-For me, the main purpose of co-branded airline credit cards is the sign-up bonus of course!
+For me, the main point of opening an airline credit card is the sign-up bonus!
 After the minimum spending requirement is met, into the sock drawer it goes.
 However, I’ll admit sometimes it makes sense to hold onto these cards for the following benefits: